Skip to content

 The mandate and leadership of the Office of the High Commissioner for Human Rights

-The office of the High Commissioner for Human Rights (OHCHR) is mandated to promote and protect the enjoyment and full realization, by all people, of all rights established in the Charter of the United Nations and in international human rights laws and treaties.
+The Office of the High Commissioner for Human Rights (OHCHR) is mandated to promote and protect the enjoyment and full realization, by all people, of all rights established in the Charter of the United Nations and in international human rights laws and treaties.

 The mandate includes preventing human rights violations, securing respect for all human rights, promoting international cooperation to protect human rights, coordinating related activities throughout the United Nations, and strengthening and streamlining the United Nations system in the field of human rights.
-In addition to its mandated responsibilities, the OHCHR leads efforts to integrate a human rights based approach within all work carried out by the United Nations agencies.
+In addition to its mandated responsibilities, OHCHR leads efforts to integrate a human rights-based approach within all work carried out by the United Nations agencies.

-Assistance to governments
+Assistance to States

 Field presence

-The OHCHR works to ensure the implementation of international human rights standards on the ground through greater country engagement and its field presences.
-Over the years, the OHCHR has increased its presence in the field.
+OHCHR works to ensure the implementation of international human rights standards on the ground through greater country engagement and its field presences.
+Over the years, OHCHR has increased its presence in the field.
 The field offices and presences play an essential role in identifying, highlighting, and developing responses to human rights challenges, in close collaboration with governments, the United Nations system, non-governmental organizations, and members of civil society.

-Treaty bodies
+Treaty Bodies

-An additional example of the standard-setting and monitoring dimensions of the OHCHR’s work is the legal research and secretariat support it provides to the core human rights treaty bodies.
+An additional example of the standard-setting and monitoring dimensions of OHCHR’s work is the legal research and secretariat support it provides to the core human rights treaty bodies.
 These committees of independent experts are mandated to monitor State parties' compliance with their treaty obligations, e.g. obligations under the Convention against Torture.
 They meet regularly to examine reports from State parties and issue their recommendations.

 Denmark’s contribution to the OHCHR